 MLB also announced that with the release of iPhone 5, MLB.com At Bat will now be available for a one-time price of $3.99 for the rest of the season.
 The app is already nearing the six million download mark for the season.

 The Main Event

-In The Know: Kobe Bryant scored his first NBA Championship after helping the Lakers beat which team?
+In The Know: What NFL player ended the playing career of Joe Theismann?
 (Email Chris-Sports@cynopsis.com with your answer and be sure to include your name, company, city and time zone.
-Unofficial rules: Only the second four correct answers from each time zone will be mentioned; and once you've been mentioned in any of the Cynopsis editions, you can't be mentioned again that calendar week.)
+Unofficial rules: Only the second four correct answers from each time zone will be mentioned; and once you’ve been mentioned in any of the Cynopsis editions, you can’t be mentioned again that calendar week.)

 Chris Pursell for Cynopsis | Sports